MichaelWilliams289/StudioLLM/README.md

 http://localhost:8501
 ```

-open the URL, and have fun!
+Open the URL, and have fun!